 What do you look for in a great mentor?

 I owe my success to the many mentors I have had over the years in the industry.
 They helped me succeed and made my journey enjoyable.
 I have also been a successful, sought out mentor myself!
-Having a great mentor can really help one in the career’s success and advancement.
+Having a great mentor can really help one in career success and advancement.